1224Hsuan/Special-Project/README.md

 </ol>

 ## Operating Method
-* Install the latest version of chromedriver.exe.
+* Install correct version of chromedriver.exe, which is corresponding to the version of google chrome.
 * Run APP.py.